AoxeTech/Aoxe.Extensions/README.md

 ## 🌟 Examples

-Aoxe.Extensiosn is based on the idea of fluent style, providing a huge number of extension methods to extend C#, thus making the C# language more readable.
+Aoxe.Extensions is based on the idea of fluent style, providing a huge number of extension methods to extend C#, thus making the C# language more readable.

 ```csharp
 // Exception handling